maisterkm/crypto-recommendation/README.md

 All files are located in the src/main/resources/data/ directory.
 Initially the cryptos are only six, but when new files with prices are added to the resources/data/ directory, they will be included.
 ***
-Detailed API documentation implemented using swagger, it can be found at http://localhost:8080/swagger-ui.html.
+Detailed API documentation implemented using **Swagger**, it can be found at http://localhost:8080/swagger-ui.html.
 This version of the application has six endpoints.
 * **GET /price/{symbol}/oldest** - Returns the oldest values for the requested crypto in a month.
 The name of the crypto is passed through the {symbol} parameter, for example http://localhost:8080/price/BTC/oldest.